-An affordable homestay that features dormitory beds, Ning Homestay is the best hostel in Sanur.
+An affordable homestay that features dormitory beds, Suwardika Homestay & Dormitory is the best hostel in Sanur.
 With a quiet environment and comfortable beds, guests can have a good night’s sleep here.
-If you want to be social and meet friends, you can also do so in their beautiful backyard!
+Wake up every morning with a delicious and nutritious breakfast before tackling on your day!

-Best Luxury Hotel in Sanur – Parigata Villas Resort
+Best Luxury Hotel in Sanur – Hyatt Regency Bali

 Day 2-3: Nusa Penida Island, The Hidden Gem of Our 10-Day Bali Itinerary

-Nusa Penida is a small island of paradise located 45 minutes off the coast of Bali.
+Nusa Penida is one of the three Nusa Islands located 45 minutes off the coast of Bali.
 Known for its jaw-dropping cliffs, amazing landscapes, lush scenery, turquoise water, and white sand beaches, Nusa Penida is a place you must visit on any Bali itinerary.

-To get to Nusa Penida from Bali, you will take a ferry from the Sanur port.
+To get to there from Bali, you will take a ferry or speedboat from the Sanur port.
 If you stayed at Sanur the night before, it should be within walking distance from your hotel.
-The first boat from Sanur to Nusa Penida is at 7:30 AM.
-Try to get there as early as possible.
-If you can catch the 7:30 ferry, that is optimal.

-Before you go to Nusa Penida, make sure you take a lot of cash with you.
+Before you go, make sure you take a lot of cash with you.
 Though there are ATMs on the island, they are rarely functional.
 If you get seasick easily, take a motion sickness pill before you go.
-Always travel with a multi-purpose medicine kit.

 Things to Do in Nusa Penida